-In December 2022, His Majesty's Treasury published a policy statement on 'Building a smarter financial services framework for the UK', which set out the government's plan to deliver the future regulatory framework through the powers established in the FSMB.
-It prescribes how the programme of reform will be approached in phases, with retained EU law in the area of financial services split into "tranches".
+In December 2022, HM Treasury published a policy statement on "Building a smarter financial services framework for the UK", which set out the U.K. government's plan to deliver the future regulatory framework through the powers established in the FSMA 2023 and announced a package of over 30 measures to reform U.K. financial services regulation (collectively known as the "Edinburgh Reforms").
+It prescribes how the program of reform will be approached in phases, with retained EU law in the area of financial services split into "tranches".
 Work is already underway on the first tranche, delivering the outcomes arising from the Wholesale Markets Review, Lord Hill's Listing Review, the Securitisation Review, and the Review into the Solvency II Directive.
 The second tranche contains remaining implementation of the outcomes of the Wholesale Markets Review, continued work on Solvency II, the Packaged Retail and Insurance-Based Investment Products Regulation, the Short Selling Regulation, the Taxonomy Regulation, the Money Market Funds Regulation, Payment Services Directive and the E-Money Directive, Insurance Mediation and Distribution Directives, the Capital Requirements Regulation and Directive, Long-Term Investment Funds Regulation, and the consumer information rules in the Payment Accounts Regulations 2015.
-A number of these reforms may impact MGL Group's U.K. regulated entities.
-The government expects to make 'significant progress' on tranches 1 and 2 by the end of 2023.
+A number of these reforms may impact the MGL Group's U.K. regulated entities.
+The U.K. government continues to make progress on the Edinburgh Reforms, and in February 2024, provided an update to the Treasury Committee on the current status.

-As part of the government's future regulatory framework review, in February 2023, the FCA published a discussion paper setting out proposals to reform the U.K. asset management regime as a result of changes proposed by the FSMB, which may impact MGL Group's U.K. regulated entities.
-For example, the FCA is seeking views on reforms including the implementation of a single rulebook applicable to asset management firms and changes which take account of developments in technology and support innovation.
-Responses to the discussion paper are due on May 22, 2023 and the FCA is expected to publish a feedback statement on the discussion paper later in 2023.
-However, the timetable for consulting on and implementing any reforms and the extent of such reforms are currently uncertain as fund regulation is not included in either tranche 1 or tranche 2 of the programme of reforms.
+As part of the U.K. government's future regulatory framework review, in February 2023, the FCA published a discussion paper entitled "DP23/2: Updating and improving the U.K. regime for asset management" setting out proposals to reform the U.K. asset management regime as a result of changes proposed by the FSMA 2023, which may impact MGL Group's U.K. regulated entities.
+Responses to the discussion paper were due on May 22, 2023.
+In a speech from October 11, 2023, and in the FCA's Quarterly Consultation CP23/25 issued in December 2023, the FCA confirmed that it would, amongst considering other proposals, consult on amending the regulatory regime for U.K. AIFMs and reevaluating the rules for U.K. non-UCITS retail funds in 2024 and in 2025 would review the related regulatory reporting regime.
+However, the timetable for implementing any reforms and the extent of such reforms are currently uncertain.

 There remains a risk that the U.K. regime may diverge from the EU regime in certain respects.
-As is common with financial services regulation, the applicable changes to different firms will come into effect over a long period and require a change management programme to identify and implement relevant changes.
-The impact of such changes on the MGL Group is unknown at this time.
+As is common with financial services regulation, the applicable changes to different firms will come into effect over a long period and require a change management program to identify and implement relevant changes.
+The impact of such changes on the MGL Group is unknown at this time, although any such changes could have an impact on the MGL Group's operations, business, compliance framework, structure, profitability and/or prospects.